objones25/custom_vector_objones25/implementation_plan.md

 # Custom Vector Implementation in Rust

 ## Overview
 This project implements a custom vector type in Rust, focusing on understanding memory management, safety guarantees, and performance optimization.
-The implementation will progressively build from basic functionality to advanced features like SIMD optimization.
+The implementation has successfully completed basic functionality, iterator support, and comprehensive testing.

-## Learning Objectives
+## Learning Objectives ✅
-- Deep understanding of Rust's memory management
+- Deep understanding of Rust's memory management ✅
-- Experience with unsafe Rust
+- Experience with unsafe Rust ✅
-- Understanding of growth strategies and performance optimization
+- Understanding of growth strategies and performance optimization (In Progress)
-- Practice with generic programming and trait implementations
+- Practice with generic programming and trait implementations ✅

 ## Implementation Phases